babelsh/mission-us-rails/README.md

 ### Test

-We use rspec framework to test our rails applicatio.
+We use rspec framework to test our rails application.
 To test you can run:

 ```sh
 bundle exec rspec